-Effective instruction requires more than providing the rule - it requires instruction, practice, feedback, re-teaching, and encouragement (Sprague & Golly, 2005).
+Effective instruction requires instruction, practice, feedback, re-teaching, and encouragement (Sprague & Golly, 2005).
 Instruction takes place each day, throughout the day, all year long.

-- In addition, direct teaching may be done using some or a combination of the following:
+In addition, direct teaching may be done using some or a combination of the following:

 - Beginning of school year orientation days

 - Pastoral care lessons, weekly and throughout the year

 - New student orientation when needed

 - Student leaders supporting younger peers

+- Assemblies followed by group practice